wireds2024/wireds2024.github.io/index.md

  [Advisory Team](advise.md)

 **Program Committee Members**
-- Raula Gaikovina Kula (Nara Institute of Science and Technology)
+- Raula Gaikovina Kula (Osaka University)
 - Kazumasa Shimari (Nara Institute of Science and Technology)
 - Brittany Reid (Nara Institute of Science and Technology)
 - Keitaro Nakasai (Osaka Metropolitan University College of Technology)
+- Shiyu Yang (Osaka University)
 - Youmei Fan (Nara Institute of Science and Technology)
 - Ruksit Rojpaisarnkit (Nara Institute of Science and Technology)
-- Shiyu Yang (Osaka University)

 # Venue
 WIREDS2024 will be held in the center of Osaka at [Osaka University Nakanoshima Center](https://www.onc.osaka-u.ac.jp/){:target="_blank"}.
 Located in the heart of Japan, Osaka offers a unique experience that differs from what you might expect in other parts of the country.
 Osaka enjoys mild temperatures in December, with an average high temperature of 12°C (54°F) in the afternoon and a daily low temperature of 5°C (41°F) in the middle of the night.<br>